MicrosoftDocs/win32/desktop-src/SecCrypto/creating-the-new-functionality.md

 ---
-Description: The following functions are among the CryptoAPI functions that can be extended. ms.assetid: eb4c1352-1432-4f45-a309-fa17b694a35e
+description: The following functions are among the CryptoAPI functions that can be extended. ms.assetid: eb4c1352-1432-4f45-a309-fa17b694a35e
 title: Creating the New Functionality ms.topic: article